Learn how to partner with indirect providers in the Cloud Solution Provider program

 After Microsoft completes your enrollment verification which takes 3-5 business days, sign the Microsoft Partner Agreement on the Partner Center overview using Global admin credentials.
 To view and download the Microsoft Partner Agreement before signing it, select the Microsoft Partner Agreement link as shown below.
 If your account is stuck in verification after 5 business days, read The account verification process.

-Confirm that you've signed the Microsoft Partner Agreement on the Program Info section of Partner profile.
+Confirm that you've signed the Microsoft Partner Agreement on the Program Info section of the Legal Info page.
 Also, you will see a confirmation banner notification on the CSP Overview page.

 When your Partner Center account is ready to use, verify that you've been added to the admin agent group.
 To finish setting up your account, including adding other users, you must have admin agent permissions.
 Follow these steps to view or update your permissions: